Ian Robert Millard, born in the Royal County of Berkshire, was brought up both on the border of South Oxfordshire and in Sydney, Australia.

 From 2005-2009, Ian Millard lived in North Finistere (Brittany, Atlantic France) commuting to the UK from there until 2008, when he gave up practice at the Bar.
 He visited Moscow again in 2007 and was able to see the huge societal changes that had occurred in the intervening 14 years.

-In 2014, a Jewish Zionist organization made complaint about a small number (reduced on examination by the Bar Standards Board at first to 7 and then to 5 –out of 155,000!–) of tweets tweeted by Ian Millard since 2010, as a result of which he was disbarred in England in October 2016.
+In 2014, a Jewish Zionist organization made complaint about a small number (reduced on examination by the Bar Standards Board at first to 7 and then to 5) out of over 150,000 tweets (!) tweeted by Ian Millard since 2010, as a result of which he was disbarred in England in October 2016.

 Ian Millard is now determined to put forward ideas and views for a positive future society in the UK, mainland Europe and beyond.